Initiate Transfer Course Evaluation

 The need for you to take placement exams will depend upon the type of course credit you have transferred to Lafayette as well as your academic interests.

-Beginning May 10th, as you embark on your academic journey it is important that we find out about you, and your previous educational experience.
-The placement exams in Mathematics, Foreign Languages, and Chemistry are currently open.
-These exams will be used as a guide and will need to be completed prior to selecting your course preferences beginning May 13th.
+Beginning May 9th, as you embark on your academic journey it is important that we find out about you, and your previous educational experience.
+The placement exams in Mathematics, Languages, and Chemistry will be used as a guide and will need to be completed prior to selecting your course preferences beginning May 12th.

 Math Placement: All Lafayette students are required to complete a placement exam in Mathematics UNLESS you expect to complete the Quantitative Method Requirement via transfer credits.
 In order to fulfill the requirement, a transfer course must be evaluated to be equivalent to a Lafayette College course that has already been designated as having a Quantitative Reasoning attribute.